textileio/community/docs/powergate/storage.md

 # Storing Data

-Within the Powergate API, Storage Profiles manage all the necessary state and capabilities to provide multi-tiered file storage.
-The primary API for storing and retrieving data, tracking long-term deals on Filecoin, and allowing data persisted on Filecoin to be available on IPFS is managed through and scoped to a Storage Profile.
+The Powergate API leverages the concept of a "user" to manage necessary state and capabilities and to provide multi-tiered file storage.
+The primary API for storing and retrieving data, tracking long-term deals on Filecoin, and allowing data persisted on Filecoin to be available on IPFS is managed through and scoped to a user.

-## Intro to Storage Profiles
+## Intro to Users

-Storage profiles are scoped to one or more Filecoin wallet addresses.
-So to start using a Storage Profile, you must use the Powergate admin API to create a new Storage Profile, at which time the Powergate will:
+Users are associated with one or more Filecoin wallet addresses.
+You can use the Powergate admin API to create a new user, at which time the Powergate will:

-1. Create a new default wallet address for the Storage Profile.
+1. Create a new default wallet address for the user.
 You can configure the Powergate to automatically fund new wallets from a master address.
-2. Create a new API token linked to the Storage Profile.
+2. Create a new API token linked to the user.
-3. Enable use of the Storage Profile through the use of the supplied token.
+3. Enable use of the user through the use of the supplied token.

-Almost all Powergate APIs rely on the Storage Profile (including use through the CLI), so you will need to supply the _token_ to indicate which _Storage Profile_ your requests are targeting.
-Since each Storage Profile has its own address, it has its own balance and therefore limits on the Filecoin network.
+Almost all Powergate APIs rely on the user (including use through the CLI), so you will need to supply the _token_ to indicate which _user_ your requests are targeting.
+Since each user has its own address, it has its own balance and therefore limits on the Filecoin network.

 !!!Warning
-    If you're providing a `--lotusmasteraddr` and `--walletinitialfund`, be sure that address exists in the Lotus node and it has enough funds, since `walletinitialfund` attoFILs will be sent from there to fund from newly created Storage Profiles.
-Recall that both flags are optional, and if not present there won't be any auto-funding transaction, so you're responsible to fund wallet addresses of new Storage Profiles.
+    If you're providing a `--lotusmasteraddr` and `--walletinitialfund`, be sure that address exists in the Lotus node and it has enough funds, since `walletinitialfund` attoFILs will be sent from there to fund from newly created users.
+Recall that both flags are optional, and if not present there won't be any auto-funding transaction, so you're responsible to fund wallet addresses of new users.

 ## Multi-tiered design